kolkhis/lac/src/u2ws.md

 Think about how week 1 went for you.

-1. Do you get everything you needed to done?
+1. Did you get everything you needed to done?

 2. Do you need to allocate more time to the course, and if so, how do you plan to do it?